-The earliest surviving secular buildings in Sharrington date from the late sixteenth and early seventeenth centuries and comprise the manorial house Sharrington Hall and a series of farmhouses and farm buildings located within the west half of the village.
+The earliest secular buildings in Sharrington date from the late sixteenth and early seventeenth centuries and comprise the manorial house Sharrington Hall and a series of farmhouses and farm buildings located within the west half of the village.

 The exact date of the construction of Sharrington Hall is uncertain.
 There may have been a building on the site relating to the Anglo-Saxon manor but the existing building is generally described as sixteenth century.
 However, records indicating extensions to the hall in the late-fifteenth century under Thomas Daubeney may suggest an earlier date, although the extensions could have been undertaken to an older house and the whole was remodelled or rebuilt in the sixteenth century.
-15 In 1601, William Hunt was Lord of Sharrington.
-16 The building that stands today is a Tudor red brick and flint mansion with a red clay pantile roof.
+15 The building that stands today is a Tudor red brick and flint mansion with a red clay pantile roof.
 Its mullion and transom windows with leaded lights are features typical of later sixteenth and early seventeenth century fenestration.
 It is formed of two storeys with an attic and eight bays.